Dragon Ball Super: Broly

-Dragon Ball Super: Broly (ドラゴンボール ブロリー, Doragon Bōru Sūpā Burorī) is a 2018 Japanese anime martial arts fantasy adventure film, directed by Tatsuya Nagamine and written by Dragon Ball series creator Akira Toriyama.
-It is a canonical reimagining of Dragon Ball Z: Broly – The Legendary Super Saiyan, the twentieth Dragon Ball feature film overall, the third film produced with Toriyama's direct involvement, and the first to carry the Dragon Ball Super branding.

-Set after the events of the "Universe Survival" saga, the film follows Goku and Vegeta as they encounter a powerful Saiyan named Broly.
-The film also chronicles the history of the Saiyans and the background story of these three Saiyans with different destinies connected to the turbulent period of their race, and later culminating in a massive battle between them.
+Dragon Ball Super: Broly (ドラゴンボール ブロリー, Doragon Bōru Sūpā Burorī) is a 2018 Japanese animated martial arts fantasy adventure film.
+It is the twentieth animated feature film in the Dragon Ball franchise, the first to carry the Dragon Ball Super branding, and is the third film in the franchise to be personally supervised by series creator Akira Toriyama.
+The film serves as a canonical reimagining of the Broly character from the films Dragon Ball Z: Broly – The Legendary Super Saiyan (1993), Broly – Second Coming (1994), and Bio-Broly (1994) into the main Dragon Ball continuity.
+Set after the events of the Universe Survival Saga, the plot follows Goku and Vegeta as they encounter the powerful Saiyan named Broly.
+The film chronicles the history of the Saiyans and the background story of these three Saiyans with different destinies connected to the turbulent period of their race.

-Broly represents the first appearance of a reworked iteration of Broly in the main Dragon Ball continuity, following the initial version's appearances in the films Broly – The Legendary Super Saiyan (1993), Broly – Second Coming (1994), and Bio-Broly (1994).
-The film was well-received by critics especially for its animation, fight sequences and Shintani's art style, which was deemed an improvement over the franchise's usual art style drawn by Tadayoshi Yamamuro, coming along with the 3D key animations handled by roub.
-The film was a box office success, grossing over $124 million worldwide and becoming the highest-grossing Dragon Ball film ever.
-It also became the highest-grossing anime film of 2018, the fourth highest-grossing anime in the United States and Canada, and the sixteenth highest-grossing anime film of all time.

-This was the final Dragon Ball film co-distributed by 20th Century Fox; following the acquisition of 21st Century Fox by Disney on March 20, 2019, the studio no longer distributes films from the franchise due to the dissolution "20th Century Fox Japan", which was absorbed by The Walt Disney Company in September 2020 and replaced by Crunchyroll and Sony Pictures Releasing.
+The film was released in Japan on December 14, 2018, by Toei and 20th Century Fox Japan.
+It was well received by critics, especially for its animation, fight sequences, and art style, and was a box office success, grossing over $124 million worldwide and becoming the highest-grossing Dragon Ball film ever.
+It also became the highest-grossing anime film of 2018 and, at the time, the third highest-grossing anime film in the United States and Canada and the twelfth highest-grossing anime film of all time.
+It was the final Dragon Ball film co-distributed by 20th Century Fox, following the acquisition of 21st Century Fox by Disney on March 20, 2019.

-A sequel, titled Dragon Ball Super: Super Hero, was released in 2022.
+A sequel, titled Dragon Ball Super: Super Hero, was released in June 2022.